 Some I’ve worked with can’t ship something they’re not proud of or excited about.
 And others react to everything from a minor request to a show-stopping bug with the detachment of an emergency room triage nurse at the end of their shift.
 Sure, if you’re starting a company, the buck stops with you and you've got a lot of things to think and worry about.
 But if you’re just a working chump, what good is all this naval-gazing?
 Shouldn’t it be enough to get paid a bunch and get to go home at the end of the day?

 For whatever reason, I've never been able take such a pragmatic tack.
 I'll always be that neurotic Woody Allen character, no matter how long I live on the west coast, whether I am independent or working for others.
-Caring less isn't a solution, or really an option.
-A lot of us in the industry are the type that care too much about the thing they're working on, whether it deserves it or not.
-And the attachment and obsession that can create such heartbreak when projects don't go well is the same that enables them to succeed.
+Detaching has never felt like an option.
+Many of us in this industry are wired to care too much about the thing they're making, whether it deserves it or not.
+The attachment and obsession that can create such heartbreak when projects fizzle is the very same that grants them any chance of transcendent success.

 One possible answer, then, might be to only work on really important, earth-shattering things.
-There are plenty of talks by famous people in the field extolling this perspective.
+There are plenty of talks by famous people extolling this perspective.

 Bret Victor has a famous talk called Inventing on Principle, in which he argues that engineers and inventors ought to base their lifes' work around some crisply-defined "principle."
 I have to confess that, despite my admiration for Victor, I've never been terribly inspired by that talk.
 I know what kinds of ideas make me excited, but I couldn't, even at gunpoint, distill those into "principles."

-A professor I had once encouraged us to read through the Richard Hamming talk on "You and Your Research".
-Hamming asks the question "What is the most important problem in your field and why aren't you solving it?"
+A professor I had once encouraged us to read through the Richard Hamming talk on "You and Your Research", where he asks the question "What is the most important problem in your field and why aren't you solving it?"
 But I've always found that message intimidatingly high-minded as well.

 When you listen to these sort of people, you feel like you ought to live like some sort of Randian hero.
-But I don't think projects need to be that important or dignified to deserve time -- they just need to be defined more broadly and liberally, in such a way that some random act of economics or politics can't just waltz in and kill them one day.
+But I don't think projects need to be that important or dignified to deserve time -- they just need to be defined broadly and liberally enough, such that some chance act of economics or politics can't spell their sudden death.